 We see the following roles in a DMU:

-- Initiator: takes the initiative for decision making process leading to purchase
+- Initiator: takes the initiative for decision-making process leading to the purchase.

 - Influencer: assists in formulating the technical specifications or provides information useful in evaluating the available alternatives